-This RTO tracks transit mode share and defines transit as fixed-route public transportation buses.
-It does not include general carpooling through Transportation Network Companies or vanpools.
-As shown in Table 2-2 in Chapter 2, in 2019, 21 percent of West County residents commuted to work using transit, compared to 12 percent of residents in Contra Costa County as a whole.
+This RTO tracks transit mode share and defines transit as fixed-route public transportation.
+It does not include general carpooling through Transportation Network Companies.
+As shown in Table 2-2, in 2019, 21 percent of West County residents commuted to work using transit, compared to 12 percent of residents in Contra Costa County as a whole.
 By 2050, these figures are projected to increase for countywide transit commutes to 13 percent, but to decline by one percent for West County residents.
 Meanwhile, Table 2-4 indicates that in 2019, 7.1 percent of all West County trips were taken by transit, higher than the countywide transit mode share of four percent for all trips.